TritonDataCenter/rfd/rfd/0045/README.md

 -->

 # RFD 45 Tooling for code reviews and code standards

+**Status: This has been abandoned as it mostly describes usage of Gerrit.
+Joyent engineering has since moved away from Gerrit to using GitHub PRs for code review.**

 As we look to scale contributions for Triton, Manta, and other Joyent software from both new hires and the broader community, we're proposing to formalize the